rsm-mec014/mgta415-final-proj/README.md

 | tf-idf + Logistic Regression  | Traditional | 76.49%    |
 | BERT + NN + Logistic  | Deep learning | 74.02%    |
 | LSTM + Softmax | Deep Learning | 72.00% |

+### Discussion
+This experimental outcome is an evidence that traditional ML model generally outperform deep learning on multi-level categorization, in the case when the training corpus is limited.